-Harald is director of Raphael Garden, master gardener, faculty member, and founder of BDANC (Biodynamic Association of Northern California).
-He teaches the Biodynamic Farming and Gardening workshop series, leads evening study groups, and teaches gardening and phenomenology to students enrolled in programs at the college.
+Harald recently retired from Rudolf Steiner College as the director of Raphael Garden.
+He is a master gardener, faculty member, and founder of BDANC (Biodynamic Association of Northern California).
+Harald teaches the Biodynamic Farming and Gardening workshop series, leads evening study groups, and teaches gardening and phenomenology to students enrolled in programs at the college.
 Trained in Germany, he apprenticed on biodynamic farms and gardens in Europe and received his certification in horticulture.
-He has been at RSC for 29 years and is well known as a regional and international speaker on biodynamic farming and gardening
+He was at RSC for over 30 years and is well known as a regional and international speaker on biodynamic farming and gardening.

 Chris is founder and co-director of Elderberry Farms Native Plant Nursery, a board member of Sacramento Valley Chapter of California Native Plant Society, a representative to the American River Parkway Coalition and a representative to the Environmental Council of Sacramento (ECOS).
 She guest teaches at American River College and has a Bachelor’s degree in Social Welfare.
 Her interest in starting a nursery that did not use herbicides or pesticides began when she couldn’t find anyone that grew the local native plants that she found while hiking.